 The beach promenade runs right past the Beach House cafe.
 The tide was just starting to come in, so the water’s edge was a fair few yards away from the shore.
 We hadn’t really considered that it would be hard pushing the stroller through the sand, but once we’d carried it down to the wet sand, which was more compact, it was easy enough to push it along.

-At the North-West end of the Promenade (or to your left, if you are facing the beach at the end of Bath Street), but we decided to bypass these as the weather was just too gorgeous to be inside any longer – and Oskar was half way down to the water by this point anyway!
+At the North-West end of the Promenade (or to your left, if you are facing the beach at the end of Bath Street), there are amusement arcades, but we decided to bypass these as the weather was just too gorgeous to be inside any longer – and Oskar was half way down to the water by this point anyway!
 But maybe on another visit we’ll go there for some nostalgia on the 2p machines.

 The kids couldn’t wait to get their socks and shoes off and roll up their trouser legs!
 Actually, they were wearing shorts already, but never mind.
 Oskar even changed in to his swimming trunks later on.
 He felt right at home there.
 Mr Fox did dip his toes in the water, but preferred to get busy with his shovel in the sand.